lingtalfi/Light_BreezeGenerator/doc/pages/ling-breeze-generator-2.md

             The name of your api.
 If we take the fruit example from the **generated structure** section earlier in this document, then the name would be **Fruit**.

+    - **options**: array, optional.
+        Some options to control the behaviour of the generator.

+        - **dev**: bool=false, optional.
+            If true, the custom classes will be overwritten.
+Never do that, unless you're extending the generator class itself.